nelyj/interoperabilidad/README.md

 - Docker
 - Make
 - An [editorconfig](http://editorconfig.org) plugin for your editor of choice.
+- Voltos for the shared ENV variables.

 ## First run

 Note: Only tested on Mac OS X and Linux so far.

-1. Assuming you have a functional make and docker on your system, you only need to have a few credentials for external dependencies:
+1. Assuming you have a functional make and docker on your system, you only need to have a few credentials for external dependencies (Or use Voltos):

 - OpenID client id and secrets (provided by ClaveUnica.cl for this project)
 - AWS key and secret for S3 storage (you can use your own on development)